Tangle structure trees: Tangle structure trees

+A~leaf $\ell$ is \emph{forbidden} (by~$\F$) if $\beta_{\ell}$ contains an element of~$\F$ as a subset.
+Note that tangle leaves are never forbidden.

-\begin{definition} An \emph{$\F$-tangle structure tree of $\vS$} is a consistent separation tree on~$\vS$ in which every leaf is either an $\F$-tangle leaf or forbidden, and for every non-leaf $v$ the set $\beta_v$ has no subset in $\F$. \COMMENT{} \end{definition}
+\begin{definition} An \emph{$\F$-tangle structure tree of~$\vS$} is a consistent separation tree on~$\vS$ in which every leaf is either a tangle leaf or forbidden, and for every non-leaf node~$v$ the set $\beta_v$ has no subset in $\F$. \COMMENT{} \end{definition}

-Every $\F$-tangle structure tree of $\vS$ displays all the $\F$-tangles of $S$, not just some of them:
+Every $\F$-tangle structure tree of~$\vS$ displays all the $\F$-tangles of~$S$, not just some of them: